colidescope

 print('multiplication: ' + str(val_2))

 Functions are extremely useful for creating efficient, manageable, and legible code.
-Wrapping up sections of code into custom Functions allow you (and possibly others) to reuse code in a very efficient way, and also forces you to be explicit about the set of operations involved in accomplishing a certain task in your code, as well as the data needed execute it.
+Wrapping up sections of code into custom functions allow you (and possibly others) to reuse your logic in a very efficient way, and also forces you to be explicit about the set of operations involved in accomplishing a certain task in your code, as well as the data needed to execute it.

 +Exercise: Attractor Points—Part 3